Special educational needs transport

 As part of the assessment of a student’s travel needs, we’ll consider whether they might benefit from our Travel Independence Training (TITAN) scheme – training to help them use public transport services or contract buses.

-The County Council will withdraw any special transport provision if students or families choose not to take part in the travel training programme or to comply with reasonable arrangements recommended by TITAN representatives.
+We will withdraw any special transport provision if students or families choose not to take part in the travel training programme or to comply with reasonable arrangements recommended by TITAN representatives.

 We provide taxi or minibus transport to a child who is assessed as being unable to travel by public transport or school buses.